YSX-official/YSX-official/README.md

 ## Hi there 👋
-I am an year-2 undergraduate at the Chinese University of Hong Kong (CUHK) majored in Mathematics & Information Engineering.
+I am an year-3 undergraduate at the Chinese University of Hong Kong (CUHK) majored in Mathematics & Information Engineering (MIEG).
 I will go to ETH Zurich as an exchange student on 2026 Spring.

 ### Interests
 - 🎾 : I like playing tennis